 There is the eternal debate whether you need more or less makeup over 40.
 The former sounds like once being over 40 one is not beautiful enough anymore to be seen without being made up.
 It even sounds like one would have to do a restoration of the face every morning to not get into trouble with the fashion police.
 On the contrary, the latter advice sounds like a request to better not be visible at all.
 Both is unacceptable.
-What’s really up with make up for fashion over forty?
+What’s really up with beauty and makeup over 40?

 I asked 5 beauty bloggers of various age the following question